DappDevs/presentations/content/about-ethereum.md

 ???

-In my opinion, the best way to think of Ethereum is as a really interesting database
+In my opinion, the best way to think of Ethereum is as a really interesting database Properties of an ACID Database (MySQL, PostgreSQL, MSSQL, etc): Atomicity, Consistency, Isolation, Durability

 * Updates are "atomic", "concurrent", and "consistent", thanks to EVM execution
 * Data storage is "durable" thanks to the blockchain
-* Lookups are fast, thanks to "Merkle Trees"
+* Lookups are fast, thanks to "Merkle Trees" (TODO: define this sooner?)
 * Transaction "receipts" show data commits (include Logs) easily for "Light Clients"
 * Arbitrary Schema + Rules (Queries) are stored in "Smart Contracts", along with contract datastore
 * Different data "endpoints" (Smart Contracts) can interact with other endpoints easily